bioinfolabic/protein_folding_datasets/README.md

 ![example_dataset](https://github.com/bioinfolabic/protein_folding_datasets/blob/master/Images/exemplo_img_56_1000.png)

-To run the program simply replace the variables indicated in it, they are:
+Before run the program, replace the following variables with the desired input files:

 ```
 path_pathways = '/home/bruna/teste/13_FIBO/' # folder in which the datasets are